slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Dumbledore says people find it far easier to forgive others for being wrong than being right.' -- J.K.
 Rowling*

 > *'Life has become immeasurably better since I have been forced to stop taking it seriously.' -- Hunter S. Thompson*

-> *'An eye for an eye will only make the whole world blind.' -- Mahatma Gandhi*

 However: